Museum Artifact: Zeno Chewing Gum Coin-Op Vending Machine, 1908

 Incidentally, Frank Redington wasn’t done designing machines to improve factory efficiency.
 He started his own business, the F. B. Redington Company, which is also featured in the Made In Chicago Museum.

-Maybe the only machine more crucial to Zeno’s success than the gum wrapping device was the magical vending machine itself, which evolved from an oak cabinet to the style in our collection, made from porcelain-enameled steel.
+Maybe the only machine more crucial to Zeno’s success than the gum wrapping device was the magical vending machine itself, which evolved from an oak cabinet to the style in our collection, made from pressed steel with a porcelain enamel finish.

 Vending machines in any form had only existed since the late 1880s, so the idea of being able to pay 1-cent for a fresh piece of delicious “Blood Orange” Zeno gum wasn’t just appealing to kids, it was a hoot for the grownups, as well.
 The inner clockwork mechanism of the machine (which, unfortunately, is not part of our gutted artifact) used to fascinate customers who would encounter the Zeno boxes in pharmacies, barber shops, pubs, etc. When the bright yellow boxes started appearing around 1905, they were particularly hard to miss.